snphillips/LED-Candle/README.md

 You'll need [python](https://www.python.org/about/gettingstarted/) & [FFmpeg](https://ffmpeg.org/) installed on your computer.

 - Take two vertical videos with you phone then airdrop them it to your computer.
 - Edit the video to your liking.
 I use the mac's iMovie for this step.
 Remove the sound track, adjust contrast, make it greyscale, crop it.
-Keep in mind we have limited space on the small Adafruit ItsyBitsy MO Express.
+Keep in mind we have limited space on the small Adafruit ItsyBitsy.
 Your final animations can't be longer than about 15 seconds total.
 - Export the two source videos you'd like to turn into animations.
 Use a low resolution as you'll eventually be resizing each frame to 9px x 16px.
 - Place each video in their own folders named **flame-normal-source-mp4** and **flame-flicker-source-mp4**
 - Name the normal flame video `flame-normal-source.mp4`, and name the flicker flame video `flame-flicker-source.mp4`